jbricks/soap2jms/README.md

 ## Current implementation status

 The project is under active development (Nov/2016).

-Actually the web service to read message from a queue works with the following limitations:
- - Acknowledge method is not supported.
-First step will be remove the limitations above.
-Then I will address the following points
+Read message from a queue through a SOAP web service is completed.

+These points will need to be addressed:
  - Cleaning up error handling.
  - Documentation / web site
  - Implementation of the service to send messages to a queue